All Episodes

 The government can try to distort them, but then they create dislocations, like a housing bubble, like a commodity bubble, like a tech stock bubble.

-We can regulate the market and then you create dislocations.
+We can regulate the market, and then you create dislocations.

-I mean, you you can regulate people to, oh, I don't know, make bad mortgage loans, which we have, and we get a mortgage crisis.
+I mean, you can regulate people to, oh, I don't know, make bad mortgage loans, which we have, and we get a mortgage crisis.

 But you can't eviscerate the marketplace.